Variables

 the Root to the point that requires arguments must define the same

-in their cynic attribute.
+variables in their cynic attribute.
 If no nested QueryFragments

-require any variables then it's OK to omit variables
+require any variables then it's OK to omit variables.